 - Each client must have the JRE 1.4.x or higher installed. - Applications must adhere to Java EE programming guidelines, in particular the use of PortableRemoteObject.narrow() rather than using casts.

-For more information on developing thin client applications for WebLogic Server, see Section 4, "Developing a Java EE Application Client (Thin Client)."
+For more information about developing thin client applications for WebLogic Server, see Section 5, "Developing a Thin Client."

 Reliably Sending Messages Using the JMS SAF Client